gplepage/corrfitter/doc/source/example-etab.rst

 are tabulated using :func:`gvar.fmt_values`.
-An error budget is also produced, using :func:`gvar.fmt_errorbudget`, showing how much error for each quantity comes from uncertainties in the prior and data, and from uncertainties introduced by the *svd* cut.
+An error budget is also produced, using :func:`gvar.fmt_errorbudget`, showing how much error for each quantity comes from uncertainties in the prior and data, and from uncertainties introduced by the SVD cut.

 Finally plots showing the data divided by the fit for each correlator are displayed (optionally).